 On the 25th of February 2023, Ear Science, along with our clients and people from all around the world, come together to celebrate the life-changing impacts cochlear implants have.

 Join us as we celebrate cochlear implants and their ability to give people access to the sounds of life.

 Your hearing won't heal itself, we can help

 Cochlear implants are life-changing devices that can help you hear sounds you no longer hear with your hearing aids, restoring your confidence and connecting you to loved ones.

 What are cochlear implants?

 A Cochlear Implant is a sophisticated electronic medical device that takes treating hearing loss to the next level, bypassing damaged sensory hair cells within the cochlea (inner ear) to directly stimulate auditory nerves.

-A cochlear implant might be right for you
+If you answered ‘Yes’ to any of these, a cochlear implant might be right for you.

 4 top differences between a hearing aid and a cochlear implant